KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 3
 Next we want to send a radio message to the :MOVE Motor to drive forward on the button press.
 When sending any radio messages we will send a word (also known as name) and a value.
+The name acts as a 'key', so the reciever knows which value it has received.
 Add ``||input:onButtonA||``.
 To send the message, from the radio section add ``||radio:send Value||`` this will let us send a name and value to the :MOVE Motor.
 The name will be a direction and the value will be our speed.
 Set the name to "Forward" and the value to 100.
 #### ~ tutorialhint